amoto/MaF/README.md

-## Multi-hop Assortativities For Networks Classification
+## Multi-hop Assortativities For Network Classification

 In this work we introduce the concept of multi-hop assortativities on networks.
 This assortativities capture similarities between nodes situated at two extremes of a randomly selected path of a given lenght.
 Thus, it allows to scan node's correlations in different scales.
 We use this assortativities as fingerprints for characterizing networks and then performing high accurate graph classification task.